NathanLc/til/unix-bash.md

 ```

 Pass the -maxdepth 1 option to the find command to restrict the search and delete to the current folder

+### Go to beginning of line in bash
+In bash, press `Ctrl-a` to go to the beginning of the line.
+Likewise, `Ctrl-e` will carry you to the end of the line.

 ### Open less without line wrap